 An underlying theme in these is the question of what’s really going on.
 Is this all in Johnny’s head, does his imagination create reality, is this all in his head, or does he lack the filters most people have that prevent us from seeing the wonder that’s really there?
-According the Pratchett, the answer to those questions is yes.
+According to Pratchett, the answer to those questions is yes.

 The last stop today is another trilogy that, while again containing distinct stories, also has an overall arc.
 The three stories comprise a larger story.
 The third volume, in particular, explains the ending of the second volume by following characters who leave on a quest in that middle story.
 The first story, to some extent, stands alone, although it does leave some threads dangling.

-The Bromeliad Trilogy (known in the UK as The Nome Trilogy) is about a race of four-inch tall beings — the Nomes.
+The Bromeliad Trilogy (known in the UK as The Nome Trilogy) is about a race of four-inch-tall beings — the Nomes.

 The first novel, Truckers, starts with a small band of Nomes who’ve been trying to survive in the English countryside on what they can hunt and forage.
 Badgers, foxes, cats, weather and starvation have reduced their numbers to a size too small for the band to continue, so they sneak aboard a truck hoping to find a better place.